OscarBataille/Bostadeur/README.md

 # UmeaBostad
-Aggregate available appartments of private owners in Umeå and notify by SMS with the twilio API.
+Aggregate available appartments of private owners in Umeå and notify by SMS with the Twilio API.

 # Usage